ahmetb/rundev/README.md

 circumvents the docker image build and Cloud Run re-deployment steps to provide rapid feedback loops.

+When you’re using Cloud Run, building a docker image, pushing the image, redeploying the app, and visiting the URL takes **over a minute**.

-Rundev brings the inner-loop latency to under a second for dynamic languages (like Python, Node.js).
+Rundev brings the inner-loop latency to **under a second** for dynamic languages (like Python, Node.js).
 For compiled languages (like Go, Java), it shows nearly identical (or faster) compilation speeds to your development machine: